rebeccatraceyt/Kryan/README.md

 This comprehensive website was designed for the artist known as Kryan.
 The focus of the site is to create an online presence allowing members of the media, as well as new and current fans, to find out relevant information and to get to know Kryan.

 Kryan is a Dublin based singer/songwriter multi-instrumentalist, focusing mainly on pop music.
 With multiple single releases, Kryan has garnered attention across many media outlets since 2018.
 The purpose of the site was to highlight these achievements and to provide an avenue for communication with media outlets and fans alike.

+This is the first of four Milestone Projects that the developer must complete during their Full Stack Web Development Program at The Code Institute.

+The main requirements were to make a responsive and static website with a minimum of three pages using **HTML5** and **CSS3**.

 **Client goals for the website:**
 - Develop an online presence for Kryan